burzum/cakephp-html-purifier/README.md

 Support
 -------

-For support and feature request, please visit the [UserTools Support Site](https://github.com/burzum/cakephp-user-tools/issues).
+For support and feature request, please visit the [Support Site](https://github.com/burzum/cakephp-html-purifier/issues).

 Branch strategy
 -------------

 * The **master** branch holds the `STABLE` latest version of the plugin.
-* The **develop** branch is `UNSTABLE` and used to test new features before releasing them.
+* The **2.0** branch is `UNSTABLE` and used to test new features before releasing them.
 * Only **hot fixes** are accepted against the master branch.

 Contributing to this Plugin